Winter weather safety tips

-How to prepare before the storm
+How to prepare before a winter storm

-Pack an emergency kit
+Pack a home emergency kit

 - One gallon of water per person for three days